pip-services/pip-services-docs/content/en/node/commons/random/_index.md

 no_list: true
 gitUrl: "https://github.com/pip-services3-nodex/pip-services3-commons-nodex"
 description: >
-    Todo: Rewrite this description.

-    Contains implementation of random value generators that are used for functional as well as non-functional testing.
-Used to generate random objects and fill databases with unique objects.
+    The Random package contains a set of classes that can be used to generate different type of random values, such as integer, double, long, float, and text.
+The random generated values can be used for multiple purposes, such as software testing.

 ---
 ---

 <div class="module-body">

 ### Classes